sa-tre/satre-specification/docs/source/pillars/data_management.md

 - {ref}`physical security <physical-security>`: restricting TRE access to known secure locations

 A TRE conforming to the SATRE standard should enact broadly similar measures to protect against the unauthorised use of information, especially electronic data.
-These measures include vulnerability management of TRE infrastructure (whether physical or virtual/cloud-based), carrying out compliance checks and security tests of the TRE, common approaches to data encryption, and (where appropriate) physical security measures to prevent unauthorised access to the TRE .
+These measures include vulnerability management of TRE infrastructure (whether physical or virtual/cloud-based), carrying out compliance checks and security tests of the TRE, common approaches to data encryption, and (where appropriate) physical security measures to prevent unauthorised access to the TRE.

 (vulnerability-management)=